Kurdish despair laid bare as Syria cease-fire nears end

 President Donald Trump’s decision to pull out most of the some 1,000 U.S. troops in Syria has left a diplomatic and military vacuum in the region that is swiftly being filled by Moscow.

-Trump's move also left the fate of the Kurds largely in the hands of Russia’s Vladimr Putin and Turkish President Recep Tayyip Erdogan, who met in Sochi, Russia, on Tuesday — hours before the suspension in fighting was set to end.
+Trump's move also left the fate of the Kurds largely in the hands of Russia’s Vladimir Putin and Erdogan, who met in Sochi, Russia, on Tuesday — hours before the suspension in fighting was set to end.

 Despite withering domestic and international criticism, Trump has defended his decision.